thiswd/gluttony-control/README.md

 - The `code` is a unique identifier and should remain consistent throughout the product's lifecycle.
 - Modifying the `status` through general update actions could lead to unintentional changes and potential misuse.

+### Switching from `URI.open` to `Net::HTTP.get_response`

+We initially used `URI.open` for our HTTP requests, but during a code review, we identified potential security risks associated with it.
+As flagged by Rubocop, using `URI.open` can expose our application to security vulnerabilities.

+To address this, we decided to leverage Ruby's built-in `Net::HTTP.get_response`.
+This method is more secure and gives us better control over the HTTP requests.
+By making this change, we not only improved the security of our application but also provided a more robust error handling mechanism.

+### Introduction of `BaseHttpService` Class

+During the refactoring process, it was observed that there was a repetition in the logic for making HTTP requests in multiple classes.
+To follow the DRY (Don't Repeat Yourself) principle and to enhance code maintainability, we introduced the `BaseHttpService` class.

+This centralized class handles the logic for making HTTP requests and error handling, allowing for a consistent approach across the application.
+By doing this, we've made the code more modular, and future changes related to HTTP requests can be made in one place, affecting all dependent classes.

 ### API Documentation with Swagger

 Swagger was chosen as the tool for API documentation for several reasons: